LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    Sets the maximum number of nonlinear iterations allowed when solving for the relaxation parameter.
-If the maximum number of iterations is reached before meeting the solve tolerance (determined by :c:func:`ARKStepSetRelaxTol`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
-The default value is 5.
+If the maximum number of iterations is reached before meeting the solve tolerance (determined by :c:func:`ARKStepSetRelaxResTol` and :c:func:`ARKStepSetRelaxTol`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
+The default value is 10.
 Input values :math:`\leq 0` will result in the default value being used.

    :param arkode_mem: the ARKStep memory structure
    :param max_iters: the maximum number of solver iterations allowed